-I’ve made no secret of my absolute addiction to fried clams—especially fried clams with big, luscious, profane bellies.
+I’ve made no secret of my absolute addiction to fried clams—especially clam shack style fried clams with big, luscious, profane whole bellies.
 I remember going as a kid to Macray’s, a local clam shack in Westport, MA., several Sundays during the summer.
 There my parents, grandparents, godparents, cousins, and I dove into pints of deep-fried oceanic goodness.
 My only regret as I tapped the last bits of crumbs from the greasy red-striped box into my mouth was that we couldn’t make them at home; it’s near impossible to shuck steamer clams.
 (Trust me, I’ve tried.)
 That little snag meant this treat would be relegated to the hot, steamy days of a New England summer.

 Skeptical, I ordered a one-pound packet that was delivered to my door within 24 hours.
 What makes Digger’s clams so special is they’re professionally shucked (the emergency-room savings alone is worth the steep price) and shipped to order.
 When I cracked opened the container, it smelled like a sweet, salty sea breeze.
 It took all I had not to eat the clams in all their raw, slippery glory.

 When I made this recipe, adapted from the great Jasper White, I was tempted to doctor up the coating mix with all kinds of herbs and spices.
 (Yes, for a moment I thought of myself as the Colonel Sanders of Seafood.)
 “The secret to fried clams,” says Chickie Aggelakis, owner of The Clam Box in Ipswich, Mass., “is the flavor of the clams.”
 The coating and its crunch protect the tender belly meat.
 Mucking it up with spices—which is hard to resist—should be avoided at all costs.
+This recipe has been updated.
+Originally published July 18, 2011. –David Leite

-Clam Shack-Style Fried Clams Recipe
+Clam Shack Style Fried Clams Recipe

-- For the new england-style fry mix
+- For the New England style fry mix

-- 1 cup corn flour (or masa harina)
+- 1 cup corn flour* (not cornmeal)

 - 1 cup all-purpose flour